antarctica/sda-siis/README.md

 ### Deployment packages

-Application packages are automatically created by [Continuous Deployment](#continuous-deployment) for the frontend application and backend API components when new releases (tags) are created.
+Application packages are automatically created by [Continuous Deployment](#continuous-deployment) for the frontend application when new releases (tags) are created.
 Packages are held in the per-project [GitLab Package Registry](https://gitlab.data.bas.ac.uk/MAGIC/SIIS/-/packages):

 * frontend application: compressed distribution bundle for deployment into a web root: